kouros17/Adwaita-Maia-Dark/README.md

 # Adwaita-Maia-Dark
-Dark variant of Adwaita-Maia theme.
+Dark variant of Adwaita-Maia theme, based on Adwaita and Evopop (for gnome-shell) themes.

-Based on Adwaita and Evopop (for gnome-shell) themes.
+For some unknown reason is in conflict with the light version of Adwaita-Maia in gtk2 apps.

 --------------------------------------------------------------------------------------------